serverless/blog/posts/2020-04-02-serverless-components-ga.md

 With fast deployments, it becomes much easier to develop directly on real cloud services, rather than maintain a local emulation of those services.

-Now, you can develop on the same cloud infrastructure your application will use in production, without comprising on development velocity.
+Now, you can develop on the same cloud infrastructure your application will use in production, without compromising on development velocity.

 ## Dev Mode